FEM: Strength & fatigue analysis

 FEM: Simulation models for special applications

 Out portfolio includes professional FEM software development for special applications where commercial (all-purpose) systems are not suitable.
 We have a vast toolkit of FEM, FVM and numerical software which can quickly be adapted to many complex problems and embedded in a superordinate software system.
-By using GPU acceleration techniques we greatly reduce computation times and even meet the strict demands of productive automation software.
+By using GPU acceleration techniques we greatly reduce computation times and even meet the strict demands of productive automation (Level 2-) software.

 An elastic-plastic roll gap simulation module which is part of our rolling mill software.
 This model also includes a contact algorithm, a temperature solver and static condensation for computational acceleration.
 This complex method is needed to overcome the limits of classic Bland-Ford based approaches (see comparison figure) e.g. for foil rolling or skin pass mills – here the behaviour of the strip material is not longer fully plastic (i.e. the elastic part cannot be neglected); meanwhile, the elastic deformation of the work roll is no longer a circular form.